Posted 23rd June 2023

 Unallocated gold or silver

-For example, let’s say your bank or financial institution gets into trouble, like a bank failure or liquidity crisis.
-In this case, they hold the legal right to sell your unallocated gold or silver to pay their debts.
+For example, in the event of a bank failure or liquidity crisis they hold the legal right to sell your unallocated gold or silver to pay their debts.
+In other words, this investment protects the banks, while the investor remains unprotected in return.

 Allocated gold or silver